PowerDNS/lightningstream/docs/configuration.md

 ### S3 backend

 This is currently the only backend that makes sense for a production environment.
 It stores snapshots in an S3 or compatible storage.
-We have tested it against Amazon AWS S3 and Minio servers.
+We have tested it against Amazon AWS S3 and MinIO servers.

-Minio example for testing without TLS:
+MinIO example for testing without TLS:

 ```yaml
 storage: